nathancarter/weblurch/doc/plan.md

 ## Background processing

- * Efficiency improvement:  When enqueueing a background computation, if another with the same background function and argument list is already running, terminate it and delete it.
  * Design and implement how this could be extended to support passing arrays of argument lists and receiving arrays of results, to minimize the overhead of message-passing.